viamrobotics/docs/docs/components/motor/_index.md

 ### GoTo

-Turn the motor to a specified position (in terms of revolutions from home/zero) at a specified speed in revolutions per minute (RPM).
+Turns the motor to a specified position (in terms of revolutions from home/zero) at a specified speed in revolutions per minute (RPM).
 Regardless of the directionality of the `rpm`, the motor will move towards the specified target position.
-This will block until the position has been reached.
+This blocks until the position has been reached.

 {{< tabs >}}
 {{% tab name="Python" %}}